devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 The application is protected by an email/password login screen.
 Only addresses listed in `data/registrations.csv` under the `ambassadors` column may sign in.
 Users register once to set a password, Telegram username, and wallet address; credentials and profile data are stored in Redis alongside sessions and leaderboard cache data.

+New ambassadors may also join through a verified referral link.
+The registration form validates emails with a basic regex and, when a valid referral is present, appends the new account to both `data/registrations.csv` and `data/leaderboard.csv`.
+Each referral-based signup starts with 100 points and the `Ambassador` tier automatically filled in.

 Ambassadors can submit links to their social posts for verification, and an admin panel guarded by a password lets administrators review registered emails, wallets, Telegram handles, pending rewards, and submitted posts awaiting verification.
 Pending posts now show both the submitter's email and a link to their Telegram handle.
+Submitted URLs are checked for reachability, rejecting obviously bad links before they reach the queue.
 Verified posts disappear from the queue, and admins may verify or reject each submission.
 The panel includes navigation links between wallets, posts, and tasks.
 Duplicate links are ignored—each ambassador can only submit a given URL once.

 A public Raid panel lists every verified post alongside the submitting ambassador's wallet and Telegram handle so the community can coordinate raids.